Alantod17/ERM-Lincoln-by-Di-Wang/README.txt

 WSOutput.php              ---Web service page for output of searching and listing as xml

+WSOutUseExample.php       ---A web page to show how to call our web service

+WSOutUseExampleFrame.php  ---A page get result as xml and convert it to human readable information and show them in iframe

 Style.css                 ---Style page for the website

 Web.js                    ---Page for holding common javascript